At least 2 killed, 8 injured in shooting at Brown University in Rhode Island

 “We’re still getting information about what’s going on, but we’re just telling people to lock their doors and to stay vigilant,” said Providence Councilmember John Goncalves, whose ward includes the Brown campus.
 “As a Brown alum, someone who loves the Brown community and represents this area, I’m heartbroken.
 My heart goes out to all the family members and the folks who’ve been impacted.”

-The reported shooting occurred near the Barus & Holley building, a seven-story complex that houses the university’s School of Engineering and physics department.
+The shooting occurred in the Barus & Holley building, a seven-story complex that houses the School of Engineering and physics department.
 According to the university’s website, the building includes more than 100 laboratories, dozens of classrooms and offices.

 Engineering design exams were underway in the building when the shooting occurred.

+Mari Camara, 20, a junior from New York City, was coming out of the library and rushed inside a taqueria to seek shelter.
+She spent more than three hours there, texting friends while police searched the campus.

+“Everyone is the same as me, shocked and terrified that something like this happened,” she said.

-President Donald Trump said late in the afternoon that he has been briefed on the shooting.
+President Donald Trump told reporters that he had been briefed on the shooting and “all we can do right now is pray for the victims.”

-“God bless the victims and the families of the victims!” he said on his social media site.
+“It’s a shame,” he said in brief remarks at the White House.

 “I have been briefed on the shooting that took place at Brown University in Rhode Island.
 The FBI is on the scene.
 The suspect is in custody.
 God bless the victims and the families of the victims!” - President Donald J. Trump pic.twitter.com/3aajBXd3XT— The White House (@WhiteHouse) December 13, 2025